+This guide shows you how to send an adhoc (blank) message.
 Adhoc (blank) messages are messages that a Command user can create on-the-fly to be broadcast to users.

-The adhoc notification menu appears in Advanced View (more on switching views later).
+- The adhoc notification menu appears in Advanced View (more on switching views later).

 Don't see any user groups and only see "All Users" as the only option?
-Please refer to the user guide on User Groups for help on setting up user groups.
+Please see the user guide on User Groups for help on setting up user groups.

-To send out the notification as a push notification, tick the check-box for "Send push notifications to users with the application installed".
+- To send out the notification as a push notification, tick the check-box for "Send push notifications to users with the application installed".
 The options menu will expand to display more settings.

-Under the Applications options, you can choose which apps receive this notification.
+- Under the Applications options, you can choose which apps receive this notification.
 Select from "OmniGuard" and "SafeZone".

-You can also send a Geolocated Push message to any SafeZone users in a region.
+- You can also send a Geolocated Push message to any SafeZone users in a region.
 These users do not need to be checked on the SafeZone app.
 To send out a Geolocated Push, tick the check-box for Filter users by location.
 You will be presented with the disclaimer as per the screenshot below:

-You will be presented with the map view which allows you to specify the target area for the geolocated push.
+- You will be presented with the map view which allows you to specify the target area for the geolocated push.

 As per the screenshot above, the orange box represents the target area which the geolocated push message will be sent to.
 You can zoom in and out using the zoom in/out buttons on the bottom left or your mouse's scroll wheel.
 You can also type in the area you wish to send the push to in the "Search Google Maps" field in the top right of the screen.

-Under Sound you can choose the type of sound/behaviour the alert raises when it is sent to the users' devices:
+- Under Sound you can choose the type of sound/behaviour the alert raises when it is sent to the users' devices:

 - Silent - recommended for non-urgent notifications;